-If you have unpaid purchase invoices with a supplier, you cannot enter the starting balance as a single figure.
+You cannot enter the starting balance for unpaid purchase invoices as a single figure.
 Manager requires you to enter the specific unpaid purchase invoices, fully completed.
 This is so Manager can assign future payments to proper purchase invoices, generate accurate cash-basis reports, and produce detailed supplier statements.

 Invoice total and

-Balance due columns under the Purchase Invoices tab are equal:
+Balance due columns for the unpaid invoice(s) are equal:

-This is usually the correct scenario, unless you have already partially paid the purchase invoice as of your start date.
+This is usually the correct scenario, unless you have already partially paid a purchase invoice as of your start date.
 In that case, click on the amount under the

 Balance due column.
 You will see the starting balance with an amount of zero.
 Click Edit next to the starting balance transaction:

-Enter the amount you previously paid the supplier toward this purchase invoice:
+Enter the amount you previously paid the supplier toward this purchase invoice in the

 Click Update to save the change.
 When you go back to the Purchase Invoices tab, you will see the

-Balance of the partially paid purchase invoice has decreased by the amount already paid:
+Balance due of the partially paid purchase invoice has decreased by the amount already paid: